 The single most important thing you can do is to vet her according to her sexual past

 My Note: Prior lovers are important, but there is more

 The number of previous lovers is important, but I’m not sure it is the most important indicator of the likelihood of cheating.

-Also, the relation is not as linear as Rollo Tomassi implies.
+Also, the relationship is not as linear as Rollo Tomassi implies.

 A woman with 0 lovers might be more tempted to “try out what it feels with someone else” than one who’s had, say 3.

-Or a woman who’s never had an orgasm before is not safer with you but more likely to be “awaken” to sex and might want to try now with someone else again.
+Or a woman who’s never had an orgasm before is not safer with you but more likely to be “awakened” to sex and might want to try now with someone else again.